-A taxon is a particular complete part of the phylogenetic tree (branch or monophyletic group or clade), which the relevant professional - taxonomist - defines and names.
+A taxon is a particular complete part of the phylogenetic tree (branch or monophyletic group or clade), which the relevant professional - a taxonomist - defines and names.
 Thus, a taxon can be a single species, such as a chimpanzee, or perhaps the family of canine carnivores.
-At the present time, it is required that each taxon be monophyletic, i.e. that it include only a single species (common ancestor), whose ancestor was, itself, not a member of the particular taxon.
+At the present time, it is required that each taxon be monophyletic, that it include only a single species (common ancestor), whose ancestor was, itself, not a member of the particular taxon.
 A large number of experts (cladists) also require that the taxon include all the descendants of a particular common ancestor.
-Thus, cladists declared that a number of former taxons were invalid, including such ones as fish and reptiles.
-(It must be admitted that they had quite good reasons for this; however, it is probably better not to discuss this here.)
-A taxonomist can define and name any branch of the phylogenetic tree; however, in actual fact, he defines only those taxons whose members differ substantially in some way from the members of other taxons.
+Thus, cladists declared that a number of former taxa were invalid, including ones such as fish and reptiles.
+(It must be admitted that they had quite good reasons for this; however, it is probably better not to discuss them here.4) A taxonomist can define and name any branch of the phylogenetic tree; however, in fact, he defines only those taxa whose members differ substantially in some way from the members of other taxa.